-Projector Toolset can be used to calibrate this feature.
+Use the calibration wizard in the Projector Toolset to calibrate focus drift.
 For more info on the focus drift calibration, consult the Projector Toolset user guide.

 How to enable dynamic focus?

 To enable dynamic focus mode, select Installation → Lens.
 The Lens menu is displayed.